Applications for fall 2021 are now closed. If you would like to be added to the interest list for 2022-23, please email Kate Lorenzen.

-Train the Trainers: Primary Care Pain Management Fellowship
+Train the Trainer: Primary Care Pain Management Fellowship

 Expanding and optimizing the chronic pain management workforce

-- Fellowship participants learn how to teach the concepts, theories and practices learned to their primary care colleagues in their communities, networks and region.
+- Skills to teach their colleagues the concepts, theories and practices learned

 Fellowship curriculum highlights